Lixnaw: History

 Lixnaw was once the seat of the Fitzmaurice family, the Earls of Kerry.
 In 1320 Nicolas, the third baron of Lixnaw erected the Castle of Lixnaw, built the old bridge, and improved the village.
-In 1600 Charles Wilmot and his forces garrisoned the castle and established it as their centre of operations.
+In 1600, Charles Wilmot and his forces garrisoned the castle and established it as their centre of operations.
 It was subsequently retaken by Lord Kerry who entrusted its defence to his brother Gerald, who was eventually forced to surrender the castle due to a shortage of water.
 Today, nothing remains of the Castle of Lixnaw.
 An interesting point about the Earls of Kerry is that one of the descendants William Petty, 2nd Earl of Shelburne, who was born in Dublin but was largely reared in Lixnaw (except when he was in Eton), became British Prime Minister in 1782.
-Later Lansdowne Road in Dublin was named after him, which lent its name to the rugby stadium.

-Lixnaw is situated near the River Brick over which there were originally two stone bridges, from which the village got its name.

 Places of interest

 Korean War Memorial

 Erected to honour the Irish soldiers who died in the Korean War.
-A total of twenty-nine Irishmen died while serving under conscription in the US Army under the banner of the UN from 1950-1953.
+A total of twenty-nine Irishmen died while serving under conscription in the US Army under the banner of the UN from 1950 to 1953.
 The monument takes the form of a stone arch, 12 ft high and 17 ft wide with three granite slabs on which all 35 names, addresses and dates of death are inscribed.